Kunlong1994/lab3/Lab-06.md

 ## Preparing your Raspberry Pi

+The following steps set up your Raspberry Pi so that it emails you the IP address that the RPi gains from the local DHCP server on boot-up.
+It is specifically looking for the Cornell [RedRover](https://it.cornell.edu/topic/redrover-wi-fi) network.

 * Connect the microSD card to your laptop computer
 * Open the boot volume and find the  ```email_ip_on_start.py``` script.
 * Open this script and find the section where the target email address is defined.